 Amblyopia is corrected

-Some children do not fully recover their three-dimensional vision (stereopsis).
-This happens because certain connections in the brain have very strict critical periods of development.
+Some children do not fully recover three-dimensional vision (stereopsis).
+This happens because certain brain connections have very strict critical periods of development.

 -